 Let’s give the word to ABM

-Sinek’s model of the The Golden Circle can be perfectly applied to the concept of account-based marketing (marketing methods focused on the knowledge of specific customers will be discussed in one of our next articles).
+Sinek’s model of the The Golden Circle can be perfectly applied to the concept of account-based marketing.
 Start with selecting your best customers.
 It might seem like a tricky task, but it is not a brain teaser as you work with your own company data.

 If you are not a brand-new company, which was launched last week from scratch, you have your CRM system loaded with data about your clients.
 Just have a look at the list of your customers and find your VIP customers and clients who bring you the most money.
 Then ask yourself three Golden Circle questions:

 - Why did they decide to do business with you?

 - What defines these companies in terms of their area of industry, market share, number of employees and sales achieved?